 6 Parent group and progress reports

 The JCA-QKDN will report to TSAG at its meetings.
 An executive summary will be sent to TSAG after each JCA-QKDN meeting.
-Progress reports and proposals will be sent to relevant study groups as necessary, in accordance with Recommendation ITU-T A.1, Clause 5.
+Progress reports and proposals will be sent to relevant study groups as necessary, in accordance with Recommendation ITU-T A.18.

 7 Leadership